 - Natural Resources Management (M.P.S., M.S. & Ph.D.)

 - Sustainable Construction Management (M.P.S., M.S. & Ph.D.)

-Faculty with nationally and internationally recognized expertise define the scope of subject matter within a study area and guide students through a course of study appropriate to students' goals and aspirations.
+Faculty with nationally and internationally recognized expertise define the area of study's subject matter and guide students through an individually designed program of study appropriate to student goals and aspirations.
+Many graduate students receive some funding through assistantships and fellowships.
 Most students work directly with faculty as a team member on research projects or assist with teaching undergraduate students.

 For applicants whose native language is not English, ESF requires official TOEFL score to have a minimum total score of 80 and at least a score of 17 on each individual section on the internet-based exam.
 If the old paper-based TOEFL is used the minimum score is 550 and if the old computer-based TOEFL is used the minimum score is 213.
 If these scores are not met, the college cannot authorize visa paperwork.

 The GPA and GRE guidelines provided above are not requirements for admission, although good scores in these areas do correlate with success in graduate school (see Science 2007 Vol. 315, pg 1080-81).
 While GRE scores and GPA are important to our evaluation of graduate applications, other factors are also fundamental to the admission decision: strong letters of reference indicating the applicant’s ability to succeed in graduate school, prior experience in the field, a well written statement of education goals, and other experiences or qualifications that may indicate potential for graduate study.